Winner of the 45th Annual Mayor’s Business Recognition Award!

 Community Benefits: Safety and Economic Development

-The First Mile Stable project will provide additional resources to the New Southwest/Mount Clare community of Baltimore, wherein 36% of families live in poverty, and community economic development is desperately needed.
-While the First Mile Stable Project will aid its immediate area directly, it will also benefit the greater Baltimore community overall by improving an unfortunate negative perception of the City.
+The First Mile Stable project provides additional resources to the New Southwest/Mount Clare community of Baltimore, wherein 36% of families live in poverty, and community economic development is desperately needed.
+While the First Mile Stable Project aids its immediate area directly, it also benefits the greater Baltimore community overall by improving an unfortunate negative perception of the City.
 Just as the B&O laid the first mile of commercial railroad in the United States, making Baltimore the central stage for the nation’s economic development, the First Mile Stable project can help restore West Baltimore and jumpstart the economic growth that will make the city of Baltimore stronger as a whole.

 Community Benefits: Education